Sobek

 Consort: Renenutet or Meskhenet

-Sobek was an aggressive and animalistic deity who lives up to the vicious reputation of his patron animal.
-However, through association with the healing side of the Osiris myth and Isis, he was considered a protective deity.
-His fierceness was able to ward off evil while simultaneously defending the innocent.
-He was thus made a subject of personal piety and a common recipient of votive offerings, particularly in the later periods of Egyptian history.
+Sobek was typically depicted either as a crocodile or as a human with a crocodile head.
+Known for his aggressive and animalistic nature, Sobek embodied the ferocity of his patron animal.
+However, he also held a protective role, associated with the healing aspects of the Osiris myth and Isis.
+This duality allowed him to ward off evil while defending the innocent, making him a subject of personal devotion and a common recipient of votive offerings, particularly in later periods of Egyptian history.

-Crocodiles were raised on religious grounds as living incarnations of Sobek.
-Upon their deaths, they were mummified in a grand ritual display as sacred, but earthly, manifestations of their patron god.
-This practice was executed specifically at the main temple of Crocodilopolis.
-Crocodile mummies were also presented as offering to Sobek at his temples.
+Crocodiles were revered in ancient Egypt as living incarnations of Sobek, the god they symbolized.
+Upon their deaths, these sacred creatures were mummified in elaborate rituals, serving as earthly representations of their patron deity.
+This revered practice took place predominantly at the main temple of Crocodilopolis.
+Additionally, crocodile mummies were offered as gifts to Sobek at his various temples, further emphasizing their significance in religious worship and devotion.

 2. Relief of seated Sobek and Horus.
 Kom Ombo. (c) Tour Egypt